apache/apisix/docs/en/latest/wasm.md

 ## Programming model

-The plugin supports the follwing concepts from Proxy WASM:
+The plugin supports the following concepts from Proxy WASM:

 ```
                     Wasm Virtual Machine